Mirorrn/CoLoss-GAN/README.md

 # CoLoss-GAN

-This repository contains the codes for our paper that will be submitted to IROS2021
+This repository contains the codes for our CoLoss paper that will be submitted soon and relesead if accepted.

 Code will be avaible soon.